ziotom78/raytracing_course/tomasi-ray-tracing-10a.md

     \end{aligned}
     $$

--   Esistono vari modi per risolvere l'equazione, ma noi ne implementeremo solo due: il path tracing e il point-light tracing.
+-   There are various ways to solve the equation, but we will implement only two: path tracing and point-light tracing.

-# Path tracing
+# Path Tracing

--   È il metodo concettualmente più semplice da implementare.
+-   It is conceptually the simplest method to implement.

--   È in grado di produrre soluzioni *unbiased* (senza effetti sistematici).
+-   It is able to produce *unbiased* solutions (without systematic effects).

--   È computazionalmente molto inefficiente.
+-   It is computationally very inefficient.

--   Ci sono molte tecniche per renderlo più veloce; noi implementeremo solo le più semplici (non è l'obbiettivo principale del corso!).
+-   There are many techniques to make it faster; we will implement only the simplest ones (it is not the main objective of the course!).

-# Path tracing
+# Path Tracing

--   Il termine più complesso dell'equazione del rendering è l'integrale
+-   The most complex term of the rendering equation is the integral

     $$
     \begin{aligned}